DataDog/documentation/content/en/serverless/configuration/_index.md

 Datadog can also enrich the collected telemetry with existing AWS resource tags defined on your Lambda functions with a delay of a few minutes.

 - If you are collecting telemetry from your Lambda functions using the [Datadog Lambda extension][2], enable the [Datadog AWS integration][3].
-This feature is meant to enrich your telemetry with custom tags, while the Datadog reserved `env`, `service`, and `version` tags must be set through the `DD_ENV`, `DD_SERVICE`, and `DD_VERSION` environment variables (or using the parameters provided by the Datadog integrations with the serverless developer tools).
-This feature does not currently work for Lambda functions deployed with container images.
+This feature is meant to enrich your telemetry with **custom** tags.
+Datadog reserved tags  (`env`, `service`, and `version`) must be set through the corresponding environment variables (`DD_ENV`, `DD_SERVICE`, and `DD_VERSION` respectively).
+Reserved tags can also be set with the parameters provided by the Datadog integrations with the serverless developer tools.
+This feature does not work for Lambda functions deployed with container images.

 - If you are collecting telemetry from your Lambda functions using the [Datadog Forwarder Lambda function][4], set the `DdFetchLambdaTags` option to `true` on the CloudFormation stack for your Datadog Forwarder.
 This option defaults to true since version 3.19.0.